builtbymonkey/engine-wrangler/README.md

 to remember all the parameters.
 All the valid options supported by the `ew` command can be set in this config file.

+### Variables

+Some field values - media URLs specifically - have variable names within them.
+You can define a variable file called vars.json, which contains a JSON dictionary mapping variable names to values.
+These values will then be used when creating the export.

 ### Downloading images

 Content that looks like HTML is parsed for `<img>` tags.
 Adding the